qw225967/Bifrost/README.md

 # Bifrost

 Bifrost is an experimental system that integrates multiple Qos methods, and use to conduct point-to-point/multi-point weak network confrontation experiments.
 For the convenience of operation, we have simplified the difficulty of parameter adjustment and provided detailed information for each link.
-This project will include common bandwidth estimation algorithms, compensation methods such as FEC, Nack, and Red in WebRTC, and provide more room for expansion for basic multi-stream competition experiments.
+This project will include common bandwidth estimation algorithms, compensation methods such as FEC, Nack, and Red in WebRTC, and provide more room for expansion for basic multi-stream competition experiments.It also supports the use of NS3 as a proxy for network simulation, and supports interaction with NS3 simulation networks in physical networks to achieve algorithm validation.
+If you want to learn more about NS3 related content, please check it out:
+***worker/src/bifrost/experiment_manager/ns3-interface/README.md***

 ## Install